Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 [Download Here](https://github.com/Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/releases)

 # Installation
-- In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag ULES00850 from the .zip into the folder.
+- In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag ULES00850 from the .zip into the folder

-- Then enable texture replacement by heading to `settings>tools>developer tools>replace textures` and select it.
+- Then enable texture replacement by heading to `settings>tools>developer tools>replace textures`

 Screenshots
 ======